 Why do some people have so much money (savings and spending power) and many others so little?

 Whether you are a Tea Partier, DeRp or living in the monetary matrix, money is what drives your vote and you need to be able to answer those questions.
 The world has an economic problem that is financially rooted in the US.
-The US is consuming (spending) an increasingly larger percentage of the gross domestic product and THAT is the unsustainable trend.
+The US government is consuming (spending) an increasingly larger percentage of the gross domestic product and THAT is the unsustainable trend.